Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

-Feebly Interacting Massive Particles~(FIMPs)~\cite{Hall:2009bx,Borah:2025ema} represent a compelling alternative to conventional WIMP dark-matter.
-The main difference with respect to WIMPs is that FIMPs interact so weakly that they never reach thermal equilibrium in the early universe, hence the relic density is not the result of a freeze-out mechanism.
-In this scenario~(also referred to as \textit{freeze-in}), dark-matter is very slowly produced through decays or scattering of particles in the thermal plasma, and its abundance increases slowly but steadily as the Universe cools down to the so-called freeze-in temperature, after which it remains constant.
-Given their extremely weak interactions with normal matter, the detection of FIMPs presents a great challenge.
-A direct consequence of such feeble interaction is the absence of direct or indirect detection signals.
+Feebly Interacting Massive Particles~(FIMPs)~\cite{Hall:2009bx,Bernal:2017kxu,Borah:2025ema} represent a compelling alternative to conventional WIMP dark-matter.
+The main difference with respect to WIMPs is that FIMPs interact so weakly that they never reach thermal equilibrium in the early universe, hence the relic density is not the result of a conventional \textit{freeze-out} mechanism, though there may be viable variants~\cite{henrich2025ultra}.
+In \textit{freeze-in} scenarios, dark-matter is very slowly produced through decays or scattering of particles in the thermal plasma, and its abundance increases slowly but steadily as the Universe cools down to the so-called freeze-in temperature, after which it remains constant.
+Given their extremely weak interactions with normal matter, the direct detection of FIMPs presents a great challenge.
+A consequence of such feeble interaction is the absence of direct or indirect detection signals.
 Hence, a positive signal in these experiments would potentially exclude the FIMP DM scenario.
 Collider searches for missing-energy events, new detection techniques and/or combining indirect detection (like cosmic rays) with direct detection experiments using ultrasensitive detectors could provide ways to probe for FIMPs.
 For discussions of FIMPs, constraints and experimental searches see Sec.~\ref{sec:FIMP-DM} and Sec.~\ref{subsec:fimp_col}.